ALEEEHU/World-Simulator/README.md

   author={Feng*, Haiwen and Zhang*, Junyi and Wang, Qianqian and Ye, Yufei and Yu, Pengcheng and Black, Michael J. and Darrell, Trevor and Kanazawa, Angjoo}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, year={2025}
 }

+@inproceedings{zhou2025vlm4d,
+    title={VLM4D: Towards Spatiotemporal Awareness in Vision Language Models}, author={Zhou, Shijie and Vilesov, Alexander and He, Xuehai and Wan, Ziyu and Zhang, Shuwang and Nagachandra, Aditya and Chang, Di and Chen, Dongdong and Wang, Eric Xin and Kadambi, Achuta}, booktitle={Proceedings of the IEEE/CVF international conference on computer vision}, year={2025}
+}

 ```